 Why would the College accept courses previously taken?

 Council approved that NPs would have met the controlled substances education requirement if they completed the courses in the last three years.
 This is in the public interest as it is supported by findings in the literature related to knowledge retention.

 I have not completed the education requirement.
-When I complete it, will the restriction be removed from the register?
+When I complete it, will my status be updated on Find a Nurse?

-If you complete approved education, the restriction will be removed from the register.
+If you complete approved education, we will update your status on our public Register, Find a Nurse.
 This takes about five weeks to process after you've completed the education.

 As part of my NP program in another jurisdiction, the curriculum included controlled substances content.
 Would this satisfy the requirement or do I need to complete one of the two approved courses?